Q. - Do you (How do you) make your knives?

 Q. - Do you discount for Military and LEO personnel?

 A. - YES! as veterans and professional security ourselves, we give a 10% discount.
-Just register on our site and then send an email to email@example.com stating the name you registered under and a scan of you ID.
+Just register on our site and then send an email to firstname.lastname@example.org stating the name you registered under with a scanned copy of the front of your ID card / CAC card / Badge card / etc.. in black & white (Note you can & should blackout SSN) or send email from your official email to validate active status in lieu of scanned ID.
 (That goes for all active duty, reserve, NG, LEOs, EMT/Fire and contracted federal security personnel) Thank you for your service, either in the domestic or OCONUS defense of our nation!
+Unfotunately we get requests for discounts from individuals posing as soldiers and emergency personnel, so we must have validation to provide discount.

 Q. - How do I clean my Spartan Blade knife?